Last updated on September 9, 2023 by Liza Hawkins

 - 4 cups medium coarse saltine cracker crumbs - about 2 sleeves

 - 1/2 cup oyster liqueur (the liquid in the oyster jars)

 - 1 teaspoon pepper

-- Bake for 55 to 60 minutes, or until top is golden and edges are bubbly.
+- Bake for 55 to 60 minutes uncovered, or until the top is golden and edges are bubbly.

 Let cool for 15 minutes before serving.